-8.2.2 When work restricting normal operation of a road cannot be avoided, the party doing the work will accomplish the following:
+8.2.2 Temporary Road Closures and Detours When work restricting normal operation of a road cannot be avoided, the party doing the work will accomplish the following:

-- A. Complete an Application to Perform Work on County Road Rights-of-Way. - 4. - 2.B.
-Identify any restriction(s) during the pre-construction meeting, or when no pre-construction meeting is required identify restriction(s) when the application is submitted. - 3.C.
-Complete a traffic control plan if required by the County. - 4.D.
-Notify the County at least 48 hours before work begins. - 5.E.
-Ensure all required signs are in place before work begins. - 6-F. Notify the County when the restriction is removed.
+- 1. Complete an Application to Perform Work on County Road Rights-of-Way. - 2.
+Identify any restriction(s) during the pre-construction meeting, or when no pre-construction meeting is required identify restriction(s) when the application is submitted. - 3.
+Complete a traffic control plan if required by the County. - 4.
+Notify the County at least 48 hours before work begins. - 5.
+Ensure all required signs are in place before work begins. - 6.
+Notify the County when the restriction is removed.

-When temporary road closures up to 2412 hours long cannot be avoided, a traffic control and detour plan mustshall be submitted to the Department of Public Works Transportation Division, with a permit application, a minimum of 10 days in advance of any planned closure.
-In these cases, a proved notice signage mustshall be in place a minimum of seven (7) days prior to any closure.
+When temporary road closures up to 24 hours long cannot be avoided, a traffic control and detour plan must be submitted to the Department of Public Works Transportation Division, with a permit application, a minimum of 10 days in advance of any planned closure.
+In these cases, approved signage must be in place a minimum of seven (7) days prior to any closure.

-In unique situations where closure of a County roadway is being considered for a continuous period exceeding 2412 hours, the proponent should contact the Department of Public Works Transportation Division to review the feasibility of the closure.
-A continuous road closure exceeding 1224 hours requires approval by the Board of County Commissioners.
-Providing that Public Works recommends approval of such a closure, the application package mustshall be submitted a minimum of six (6) weeks prior to implementation.
-In these cases, approved notice signage mustshall be in place a minimum of fourteen (14) days prior to any closure.
+In unique situations where closure of a County roadway is being considered for a continuous period exceeding 24 hours, the proponent should contact the Department of Public Works Transportation Division to review the feasibility of the closure.
+A continuous road closure exceeding 24 hours requires approval by the Board of County Commissioners.
+Providing that Public Works recommends approval of such a closure, the application package must be submitted a minimum of six (6) weeks prior to implementation.
+In these cases, approved signage must be in place a minimum of fourteen (14) days prior to any closure.

-On major projects involving closures or significant inconvenience to road users o motorists, the developer may be required to notify by mail, or in person, residents and businesses directly affected.
+On major projects involving closures or significant inconvenience to motorists, the developer may be required to notify by mail, or in person, residents and businesses directly affected.

-The Department of Public Works Public Information Section willmay notify the appropriate public agencies, and media outlets and interested residents by mail.
-Scheduled restrictions willshall also be posted to The Road Report website.
+The Department of Public Works Public Information Section will notify the appropriate public agencies, media outlets and interested residents by mail.
+Scheduled restrictions will also be posted to The Road Report website.